 Buying Mutual Funds Is Different Than Buying Stocks

-Investors used to buy individual stocks may find investing in mutual funds a little confusing.
+Investors used to buying individual stocks may find investing in mutual funds a little confusing.
 In most cases, mutual funds are marketed and sold differently than individual stocks.

 Net asset value is the daily value of a mutual fund that includes all the assets minus the fund's liabilities converted to a per-share price.
 This is the price you buy and sell mutual fund shares at if you deal directly with the company.

-The calculation of the net asset value is more complicated than this simple example because the fund is not just selling shares - it is buying and selling stocks and/or bonds, making and selling other investments and redeeming shares of investors who want to sell.
+The calculation of the net asset value (NAV) can be complicated because the fund is buying and selling stocks and/or bonds, making and selling other investments, and redeeming shares of investors who want to sell.

 Although closed-end mutual funds have a NAV, they may trade above or below this price based on whether investors are confident in the fund's future or not.
-There are much more open-end funds than closed-end funds.
+Closed-end funds are less common than open-end funds.